Power users needn't worry, the desktop is alive and thriving!

-Note: This article was taken from the April issue of the magazine.
+Note: This article was originally featured in the October 2013 issue of the magazine

 AMD's foray into ARM-based server SoCs begins with the Opteron A Series

 A milestone has been reached in Sunnyvale less than a month into 2014.
 Chip designer AMD formally introduced its first 64-bit ARM-based server system-on-chip (SoC) previously codenamed "Seattle" and now called Opteron A1100.
 The chip is fabricated using a 28-nanometer process technology and is the first of its kind from an established server vendor.
 Along with the new SoC, AMD also unveiled a new development platform intended to make software design on the Opteron A1100 Series quick and easy.

 AMD just fleshed out its Opteron 6300 Series of server processors with a pair of new chips, one of which is a 12-core part and the other a 16-core offering.
 These additions to what AMD calls "Warshaw" are intended for enterprise applications and feature AMD's "Piledriver" core architecture.
 They're also fully socket and software compatible with the existing Opteron 6300 Series.